ksihja/datasciencecoursera/GettingAndCleaningData/CodeBook.md

 * "Gravity" means effect of gravity in accelometers recordings during person's activities.
 It is not further converted during processing

 Desicion which feature name components were converted during processing was based mainly by names readibility by human.
 Converting everythin into the longer names would produce extremely long column names and while those poses no problems for automatic R processing I felt that for human eyes choices made were a decent ones.

+###Common characteristics of feature variables

+There are following common characteriswtics with all feature variables

+* their type is numeric
+* their values are restricted to the [-1,1].
+This follows from the fact that raw datas feature vectors are normalized and bounded within [-1,1] (see README.txt in HARUS data set).

 Short description of what the variable describes.